BrunoMVPCosta/BrunoMVPCosta.github.io/_posts/2016-03-11-using-roslyn-codefixprovider-guard-clauses.md

 <b>2 - RegisterCodeFixesAsync</b>

 Here, we will register the actions with the possible solutions to present to our user.
-As you can see, creating the solution based on the Visual Studio template, we already have some code to fix a default problem presented by the Roslyn's team, named <i>MakeUppercaseAsync</i>.
+As you can see, when we create the solution based on the Visual Studio template, we already have some code to fix a default problem presented by the Roslyn's team, named <i>MakeUppercaseAsync</i>.
 However, this is not what we want, so we can start by remove the method MakeUppercaseAsync.

 After that, we need to change the token we are looking for.
 The generated code is looking for a type declaration and we need to get an instance of IfStatementSyntax.